asolpshinning/nft-bridge/README.md

 - This application can be used to bridge any Algorand NFT into ERC-721 NFT.
 However, our front end demonstrated in this repo would only show (ARC-3 standard) images derived from the metadata url.
 We need to later further improve the app to eventually be able to show image url for Algorand NFTs with ARC-69 standard

+- If you like to deploy this, you would need seed phrases and private keys in your `.env` file.
+YOu can find example file in `dotenv`

 ## Limitations